 I’m Lena.
 I’m a divorce lawyer.

 I created Next Chapter to help everyone going through the divorce process and everyone healing from a divorce.
 Divorce can be scary and lonely.
 I share guidance on relationships and legal information to help you navigate your divorce.
-My work (and this site) is devoted to sharing knowledge, tools, and resources that will empower you as you start your next chapter.
+My work (and this site) is devoted to sharing knowledge, tools, and resources that will empower you as you embark on your next chapter.

 SIGN UP FOR A FREE SELF-HELP DIVORCE KIT

 “And then the day came when the risk to remain tight in a bud was more painful than the risk to bloom.” – Anaïs Nin